 - Athletes may begin to move in on Aug.
 12 with a scattered schedule throughout the month.
 Details to follow.

 - A complete protocol for health and safety guidelines for athletes is currently being finalized.

 - Fall competitions will begin after Sept.
 5.

 - Some fall sports have reduced their schedules of competition.
 Travel will be limited to the Great Lakes region.

 - As of now, there are no decisions regarding winter sports.

 To honor the class of 2020, Cornerstone made available an On-Demand Virtual Commencement on May 8.
 The special webpages features every graduate's name, graduate status, cohort identification, program and photo.
 Additionally, you'll find annual awards, messages from faculty, comments from graduates, remarks from Dr. Stowell and more.

 Meanwhile, we would have loved nothing more than to send caps and gowns to all grads.
 However, the vendor through whom we purchase the apparel just completed the production of the order.
 As soon as we are able to get caps and gowns in hand, we'll be in touch with grads!

-Later this year, we'll host a special event in Christ Chapel to celebrate our 2020 grads.
+In the future, we'll host a special event to celebrate our 2020 grads.
 The highlight of the event will certainly be each graduate walking across the stage to the announcement of their name.
 You will receive invitations to the event.
 As you can imagine, the timing of this event is still in question due to the unpredictability of the COVID-19 situation.

 Symptoms, Prevention and Screening